 Vermilion gets its name from the French translation of the Ojibwe word Onamuni, which means lake of the sunset glow.

-Citizens representing diverse local and statewide interests in Lake Vermilion will meet during the next six months to help shape a management plan.
+Citizens representing diverse local and statewide interests in Lake Vermilion met to help shape a management plan.
 The plan, which will be effective from 2017-2022, is an update to Lake Vermilion's existing management plan.
-A draft will be available for public comment in fall 2016.
+A draft will be available for public comment in early 2017.

 Lake Vermilion and its Pike River hatchery are managed by DNR fisheries staff from the nearby Tower Area Fisheries office.